mostafaashour99/GCP-Project/README.md

 # GCP-Project

-Deploy a python web application on GKE. if u need to know about app you can go and read this readme file https://github.com/atefhares/DevOps-Challenge-Demo-Code
+Deploy a python web application on GKE. if you need to know more about app you can go and read this readme file https://github.com/atefhares/DevOps-Challenge-Demo-Code in short its python app depend on redis

 ## 1. we need to build our image using docker and push it to GCR